pyramation/vim3d/readme.md

 	copy mygrid mycurve geo align

-You can do animations, add lights, and also sorts of super cool transformations.
-Read the docs and check out the examples!

-#### add a light

-	add light
-	diffuse 0 1 0 1

 #### split the window and add another camera

 	Vexplore

 	add camera
 	position 100 100 100

+You can do animations, add lights, and also sorts of super cool transformations.
+Read the docs and check out the examples!

 # Docs